PROLOGUE

 Boone had been dubbed Rancher for obvious reasons.

-“He yelled out in pain, tumbled over, and accidently squeezed the trigger.
+“He yelled out in pain, tumbled over, and accidentally squeezed the trigger.
 His shot ended up hitting a tree about ten feet in front of where my dad and I were hunkered down.”

 “Oh, shit,” Hustler said.
 “See, that’s another reason why I’d never live out in the boonies like that.
 I prefer civilized society.”